Editor's Note

 Author | O. V. VIJAYAN

-Ottupulackal Velukkuty Vijayan (2 July 1930 – 30 March 2005), commonly known as O. V. Vijayan, was an Indian author and cartoonist, who was an important figure in modern Malayalam language literature.
+Ottupulackal Velukkuty Vijayan (2 July 1930 – 30 March 2005), commonly known as O. V. Vijayan is one of the important figures in modern Malayalam language literature.
 Best known for his first novel Khasakkinte Itihasam (1969), Vijayan was the author of six novels, nine short-story collections, and nine collections of essays, memories and reflections.

 Translator | A. J. THOMAS

-AJ Thomas is a poet, fiction writer, translator and editor who writes in English and has more than 25 books to his credit.
-He was Editor of Indian Literature, and is its Guest Editor now.
-He taught English in Benghazi University, Ajdabiya Campus, Libya from 2008 to 2014.
+A. J. Thomas is a poet, fiction writer, translator and editor who writes in English and has more than 25 books to his credit.
+A former editor of Indian Literature, he taught English in Benghazi University, Ajdabiya Campus, Libya from 2008 to 2014.
 He was also a Senior Consultant at IGNOU.
-He is a recipient of the Katha Award, the AKMG Prize, which enabled him to tour USA, UK and Europe in 1997 and the Vodafone Crossword Award in 2007.
-He won a Senior Fellowship, from the Department of Culture, Govt. of India and was an Honorary Fellow, Department of Culture, Government of South Korea.
+He is a recipient of the Katha Award, the AKMG Prize, which enabled him to tour USA, UK and Europe in 1997, and the Vodafone Crossword Award in 2007.
+He won a Senior Fellowship from the Department of Culture, Govt. of India, and was an Honorary Fellow, Department of Culture, Government of South Korea.
 He has been invited as a Guest Speaker in writers’ conferences and readings in South Korea, Australia, Thailand, Hong Kong and Nepal. [courtesy, Jaipur Literature Festival].